-If so, this post will provide dermatologist-approved tips to stop or preventing ingrown hairs after Brazilian wax even before you know it.
+If so, this post will provide dermatologist-approved tips to stop or preventing ingrown hairs after a Brazilian wax even before you know it.

-An ingrown hair happens when strands of hair curl back into the skin or grows in the wrong direction after Brazilian waxing.
+An ingrown hair happens when strands of hair curl back into the skin or grows in the wrong direction after a Brazilian waxing.
 Ingrown hairs mostly occur in regions where the hair is thick such as on men, the underarms, or mainly where the hair is both curly and thick, such as the bikini line in women.

 Here, we will provide helpful tips on how to prevent those annoying ingrown hairs after getting a Brazilian wax.

-If yes, here are the six tips for preventing ingrown hairs after Brazilian wax that you need to know.
+If yes, here are the six tips for preventing ingrown hairs after a Brazilian wax that you need to know.

-Your bikini area is prone to getting those annoying ingrown hairs after Brazilian waxing.
+Your bikini area is prone to getting those annoying ingrown hairs after a Brazilian waxing.
 Exfoliating your skin lightly before your next Brazilian wax appointment will aid in removing dead cells on your skin’s surface and allows hair to grow in the right direction.

 Continue to exfoliate gently as long as the waxed area is not irritated or inflamed.
 This exfoliation aids your hair to grow in the correct direction (opposite of your skin direction) once it begins to come back.
 Every time you exfoliate, you are eliminating the dead skin cells and reducing pore blockage.